Dhanush0724/Linked_List/Paragraph_API_Documentation.md

-# 📘 Paragraph Word Search API
+# 📘 Design & Setup Guide – Paragraph Word Search API

 A RESTful API to submit paragraphs, tokenize and index words, and search for paragraphs containing specific words.
 Built using Django REST Framework, PostgreSQL, JWT Authentication, and Docker.